-The UMass Amherst Institute for Applied Life Sciences: Nearly 100 faculty members the College of Engineering, College of Natural Sciences, and the School of Public Health and Health Sciences and 16 departments at UMass Amherst will conduct research and engage in hands-on education and training through IALS.
-There will be three centers in the IALS, the Center for Models to Medicine, Center for Bioactive Delivery, and Center for Personalized Health Monitoring, which has the closest alignment with the College of Engineering.
-“We have been hiring in this area as well as others, with nine searches currently in progress, of which five of those positions will be working in the IALS,” says Dean Tim Anderson.
-“We also have 15 current faculty members whose research intersects with those envisioned within the IALS.”
+The UMass Amherst Institute for Applied Life Sciences: Nearly 100 faculty members the College of Engineering, College of Natural Sciences, and the School of Public Health and Health Sciences and 16 departments at UMass Amherst conduct research and engage in hands-on education and training through IALS.
+There are three centers in IALS: the Center for Models to Medicine, Center for Bioactive Delivery, and Center for Personalized Health Monitoring.

 The Center for Collaborative Adaptive Sensing of the Atmosphere (CASA): In 2003 CASA became the crown jewel in the College of Engineering's system of research centers after it went through a rigorous nationwide competition to secure $17 million in funding from the highly selective National Science Foundation, with additional support from the Commonwealth and industrial partners of more than $25 million.

 The Center for Energy Efficiency and Renewable Energy (CEERE): CEERE provides technological and economic solutions to environmental problems resulting from energy production, land-use practices, and industrial, manufacturing, or commercial activities.